 Although the process of re-partitioning and dual-booting your PC with Linux and Windows is far easier than it used to be, to a computer novice it can still appear to be a daunting task.
 Don’t worry though, I’ve got a video demonstration on how to do just that in Chapter 5.

 Video Card (Graphics Adaptor)

 Any bog standard graphics adaptor will do for linux.
 Optimally you will want to have an SVGA adaptor in your PC that has enough RAM to support resolutions of at least 1024×768.
 Graphics Accellerator cards of many types are supported by today’s modern distributions for even faster graphics.
 If you’re looking for really good graphics performance under Linux, the NVidia range are an excellent choice, because they are well supported under Linux by Nvidia.
 ATI cards are also popular, however their driver support for Linux does not appear to be as good as NVidia’s, which seems to be an ongoing issue with ATI.
 If you don’t know what card you have in your machine, visit your device manager in Windows, or System Preferences in Mac OS.
 Integrated graphics chipsets such as the Intel i Series or Cirrus Logic on board chips like those found in modest-price laptops generally work well, however if you need 3D graphics performance, as with Windows or Mac OS, you are best using a 3D Acellerated graphics card from the likes of Nvidia or ATI.

 Using Wireless & Wired Network Adapters and (Broadband) Modems with Linux

-Almost every wired network card available should be quite happy with Linux.
-Modern PCI or integrated based options such as those manufactured by 3com, Intel and Realtek range will automatically plug and play.
+Almost every wired network adapter available should be quite happy with Linux.
+Modern PCI or integrated based options such as those manufactured by Intel and Realtek range will automatically plug and play.